memosteve/puul-task-api/README.md

 }
 ```

+`actualHours` is optional and can be sent on create or update.
+It is mainly used when marking a task as `completed`.

 `estimatedHours` and `actualHours` use decimal hours.
 Example: `8.5` = 8h 30min.

 ### GET /tasks
 List tasks ordered by creation date (newest first).
-All filters are combinable with AND logic.
+This is also the filtering endpoint; all filters are combinable with AND logic.

 **Query params:** `dueDate`, `title`, `status`, `assignedUserId`, `assignedUserName`, `assignedUserEmail`